sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 1: Getting Around/Fundamentals 1: Getting Around.md

 The Home page is organized logically to make it easy to get to things quickly.
 The main functions are highlighted below:<br>

 <aside class="negative">
 <strong>NOTE:</strong> As the user who initiated the Trial you are granted Admin rights.
 Other users may not see every option as dictated by their role assignment.
-Administration is covered in a different lab.
+Administration is covered in a different QuickStart.
 </aside>

 ![Alt text](assets/pagelayout.png)<br>